-Saturday Mostly sunny.
-Areas of morning frost in the south.
-Medium (40%) chance of rain in the far north in the afternoon and evening.
-Near zero chance of rain elsewhere.
-Light winds becoming NE 15 to 20 km/h during the morning then becoming light during the afternoon.
+Friday Very hot and mostly sunny.
+Medium (40%) chance of showers and thunderstorms in the far north in the afternoon and evening.
+Winds E/NE 15 to 20 km/h becoming light during the morning then becoming NE/SE 15 to 25 km/h during the afternoon.

 Goldfields Weather Forecasts